radeonxray/Ufo-Assignment2/README.md

 ---

+* 8
+[CodeStyle-report]

-* 8:[CodeStyle-report] in 2 instances, the reports is warning about
+In 2 instances, the reports is warning about
 > “Avoid if (x != y) ..; else ..;”

 According to PMD, this should avoided by: